 Alternative 1B would enhance ferry service with existing AMHS assets, and would not result in the construction of any new highways or ferry terminals.
 As such, Alternative 1B would not affect Steller sea lions at any traditional haulouts.
 Steller sea lions at Gran Point and Met Point haulouts are habituated to large commercial marine vessels that currently pass through Lynn Canal.
 The increased ferry traffic in Lynn Canal under Alternative 1B would not measurably change the potential for Steller sea lion or humpback whale interactions with vessels.
 Although it is possible for a sea lion or whale to be harmed by a collision with a vessel, they are generally very agile animals and successfully avoid such encounters, even with fast vehicle ferries (FVFs) that travel at twice the speed of vessels that would be used for Alternative 1B.
 There have been no reports of any sea lion or humpback whale mortalities due to the current operation of the AMHS ferries in Lynn Canal.
-Because the ferry traffic associated with Alternative 1B would operate at speeds similar to existing ferry service and would be unaffected by these vessels.
+Because the ferry traffic associated with Alternative 1B would operate at speeds similar to existing ferry service and would be in the same travel corridor, it is expected that sea lions and humpback whales would be unaffected by these vessels.
 For these reasons, the FHWA has made the preliminary determination that Alternative 1B is not likely to adversely affect Western DPS Steller sea lions or Mexico DPS humpback whales.